diegothomas/TetraTSDF/README.md

 cd [TetraTSDF root]/visualize
 python TSDF2chamfer.py --TSDFdir_pred ../network/for_evaluation/TSDF_pred --TSDFdir_GT ../network/for_evaluation/TSDF_GT --paramdir_pred ../network/for_evaluation/params --paramdir_GT ../network/for_evaluation/params
 ```

+## Reference
+This work is to be used for educational and research purpose only.
+If you use part of this work, you are required to refer our paper:

+@inproceedings{Onizuka2020,
+  title={TetraTSDF: 3D human reconstruction from a single image with a tetrahedral outer shell},
+  author={Onizuka, Hayato and Haiyrci, Zehra and Thomas, Diego and Sugimoto, Akihiro and Uchiyama, Hideaki and Taniguchi, Rin-Ichiro},
+  booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition},
+  pages={--},
+  year={2020}
+}

 ## Issues
 Since our system has been trained on small dataset, the generalizability is very low.
 To have more generalizability, our system needs more dataset.